 Tips and Form

 - Sit with your back flat against the pad, chest lifted, and core engaged.
-Avoid arching your back or leaning forward.
+Avoid excessive arching of your lower back (lumbar hyperextension) or rounding of your upper back (thoracic kyphosis).
+A neutral spine ensures optimal force transfer and protects your spinal discs.

 - Avoid hunching your shoulders up towards your ears.
 Keep your shoulder blades pulled back and down slightly.